Jessica has taught junior high history and college seminar courses. She has an M.A in instructional education.

 With his military and navy finely tuned, Suleiman led his forces in a campaign to destroy the Ottoman's Christian enemies at the edge of the Empire.
 Due to his skilled forces, the Ottomans captured the Christian city of Belgrade in less than thirty days!
 This win not only gave Suleiman access to the important Danube River, it also spread fear of the name Suleiman across all of Christian Europe.

 Although the chance to invade further into Europe was within his fingertips, Suleiman turned his attention toward the Island of Rhodes, located in the Mediterranean.
 Rhodes was the home base of the Knights Hospitaller, a group of Christian knights who swore to protect the Holy Lands.
-It should probably be mentioned that while they were protecting the Holy Lands, they also enjoyed attacking Ottoman trading ships.
-In 1522, Suleiman decided it was time for these knights to go!
+However, in protecting the Holy Lands, they attacked Ottoman trading ships, which led to Suleiman launching an attack against the knights in 1522.

-The Knights fought hard for months, but with over 400 ships, a land force of over 100,000 men, and more cannons than any battle had ever seen, Suleiman was playing for keeps.
-After about five months of being trounced, the knights gave in, and Suleiman graciously allowed the survivors to depart.
+The Knights fought hard for months, but with over 400 ships, a land force of over 100,000 men, and more cannons than any battle had ever seen, Suleiman was determined to capture the Island of Rhodes.
+After about five months of being trounced, the knights gave in, and Suleiman allowed the survivors to depart.

 War Against the Habsburgs